theriftlab/immanuel-python/README.md

 Planetary dignity scores are based on those of Astro Gold, although these are somewhat flexible via the settings.

-## Settings
+## Chart Config

-The full documentation covers settings in detail, but much of the output can be customized.
-The settings class allows you to specify and personalize:
+The full documentation covers settings and config in detail, but much of the chart's output can be customized.
+The settings module and its Config class allow you to specify and personalize:

 * Locale / language
 * The house system to use